 Don’t get discouraged.
 Try again as many times as you need until you succeed.

-What one word best describes your experience at Inver Hills?
+One word that best describes your experience at Inver Hills:

 Ini Eyoh • 12 Answers

 - Favorite sport or physical activity: Leg day at the gym or running outside on a warm summer evening

 - Place you would most like to visit: Bora Bora